 How to add header-based authentication

-Your 'how to' guide for adding Header authentication
+Your 'how to' guide for adding Header-based authentication

 Naomi Purvis avatar